JohannesPfeifer/DSGE_mod/README.md

 This mod-file shows how to use the loglinear and logdata options of Dynare.

+## Ghironi_Melitz_2005.mod

+This file replicates the Baseline model under Financial Autarky of Ghironi/Melitz (2005), "International trade and macroeconomic dynamics with heterogeneous firms", Quarterly Journal of Economics, 120(3), 865-915.

 ## Hansen_1985.mod

 Replicates the model studied in Hansen, Gary D. (1985): "Invisible labor and